 Learn advanced floral wiring techniques to further extend out-of-water blooms beyond their natural boundaries in this comprehensive online flower arrangement class.

 Some of the results of our experiments are included in the lists below.
 I frequently think I will remember things that I don't, and I find it very helpful to pull out this list before grabbing a bucket and clippers to collect items for my latest project.
 You might find it helpful to start a running list of your own!

 Sweet William (Dianthus)

-Scabiosa fully open (the neck gets a little limp, so use wire)
+Scabiosa (fully open—and the neck gets a little limp, so use wire)